polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/access-evm-accounts.md

 1. Specify the contract address `0x8a50db1e0f9452cfd91be8dc004ceb11cb08832f` for the contract you deployed using the `alice` development account and notice that contract account code is the bytecode from the Solidity contract.

+## View account storage

 The ERC-20 contract you deployed is based on the [OpenZeppelin ERC-20 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
-  However, this contract includes a constructor that mints a maximum amount of tokens to the contract creator.
+This contract includes a constructor that mints a maximum number of tokens and stores them in the account associated with the contract creator.

-  You can view this information for the deployed contract by querying the account storage.
+To query the account storage associated with the smart contract:

 1. In Chain State with **evm** as the state to query, select **accountStorages**.